LGD F200P2-H Heating Control with PWM

 We are replacing the On/Off temperature controller with a PI-controller paired with a pulse wide modulation (PWM) adapting the power duty cycle according the desired set temperature.

 ► The PWM-based control approach provides a significant improvement of temperature stability of the gas cell

 The improved temperature stability of the gas cell reduces the deviation of the measured target gas concentration over time.
 The table below provides a comparison between the PWM-based and On/Off heating control, tested on our LGD F200P2-H NH3 modules.

 Test conditions: set concentration NH3: 30 ppm, set concentration H2O: 30 % Vol.,

 operating temperature 50° C

-The PWM-based temperature control is being implemented on all LGD F200P2-H modules and market launch is scheduled in Q2 2019.
+The PWM-based temperature control is being implemented on all LGD F200P2-H modules and market launch is scheduled for Q3 2020.

 Improving the temperature control of the gas cell results in reduced deviations of the measured gas concentration.
 The benefits of this can be seen especially when measuring higher gas concentrations above 2’000 ppm where the fluctuation of the measured gas is substantially reduced.

 Download the whole product news LGDF200P2-H Heating Control with PWM as a pdf.